The Hurt Locker: Production

 The small-budget film was independently produced and directed by Kathryn Bigelow.
 The screenplay was written by Mark Boal, a freelance writer who was embedded as a journalist in 2004 with a U.S. Army EOD team in Iraq.

 The film premiered at the Venice Film Festival in Italy during 2008.
 After being shown at the Toronto International Film Festival, it was picked up for distribution in the United States by Summit Entertainment.
 In May 2009, it was the Closing Night selection for Maryland Film Festival.
 The film was released in the United States on June 26, 2009, but received a more widespread theatrical release on July 24, 2009.

-Since the film was not released in the United States until 2009, it was eligible for the Academy Awards only the following year, where it was nominated for nine Oscars.
-Although the film had not recovered its budget by the time of the ceremony, it won six Oscars, including Best Picture, Best Director for Bigelow (the first woman to win this award), and Best Original Screenplay for Boal.
+The film was nominated for nine Oscars at the 82nd Academy Awards in 2010, although the film had not yet recovered its budget by the time of the ceremony.
+It won six Oscars, including Best Picture, Best Director for Bigelow (the first woman to win this award), and Best Original Screenplay for Boal.